-The scrutinies are celebrated with the Elect (the un-baptised) only.
+The Scrutinies are celebrated with the Elect (the un-baptised) only.
 Candidates (those baptised) would celebrate the Sacrament of Reconciliation.

-(The American edition of RCIA offers a Penitential Rite for candidates in preparation for the sacrament of reconciliation - RCIA 459ff)
+The Presentations RCIA 134ff

 'The Creed, as it recalls the wonderful deeds of God for the salvation of the human race, suffuses the vision of the Elect with the sure light of faith.
 The Lord's Prayer fills them with a deeper realisation of the new spirit of adoption by which they will call God their Father, especially in the midst of the Eucharistic assembly.'
 (RCIA 134) Since the earliest years of the Church the Tradition of the Church was best expressed in the Creed and the Lord's Prayer, the foundations of our faith and our life of prayer.
-From the beginning these were presented orally to those preparing for baptism and the RCIA presentation is an oral one.
+From the beginning these were presented orally to those preparing for Baptism and the RCIA presentation is an oral one.

-The presentations take place after the celebration of the scrutinies (unless they have been anticipated for pastoral reasons during the period of the catechumenate -RCIA 79,103-104).
+The presentations take place after the celebration of the Scrutinies (unless they have been anticipated for pastoral reasons during the period of the catechumenate -RCIA 79,103-104).
 The Church entrusts to the Elect, who have completed their catechumenal formation, the Creed and the Lord's Prayer, the ancient texts which express the heart of the Church's faith and prayer.
 They are presented in order to 'enlighten' the Elect.